Pełny proces produkcji 925 Biżuteria srebrna: A 5000-Word Guide

 -

-Traditional hand-drawn designs vs. CHAM (Computer-Aided Design)
+Traditional hand-drawn designs vs. CHAM (Projekt wspomagany komputerowo)

 -

-Popular software: Rhino 3D, Matrix, ZBrush
+Popular software: Rhino 3D, Matryca, ZBrush

 2.1.2 Prototype Creation